bhargavkalaliub/School-District-info/README.md

 # School-District-info
-List contain information related to school districts for all 50 states
+List contains information related to school districts for all 50 states